 In Virginia, 1 in 10 people struggles with hunger and 1 in 8 children struggle with hunger.
 In Fairfax and Loudoun counties, that number is 1 in 4 children.

 In Fairfax County, ranked 2nd nationally for highest median household income, 7.1 percent of residents (76,000 out of 1,064,735 individuals) are food insecure.

-In the 2019-20 school year, Free & Reduced Lunch participation has seen an increase:
+In the 2019-20 school year, Free & Reduced Lunch participation increased.